network-analytics/pmacct-test-automation/tests/302-BGP-IPv6-multiple-sources/README.md

 Testing with BGP traffic from 4 senders (mix ipv4 and ipv6), with 3 different source IPs.
 2 senders have same IP and send the same BGP packets: pmacct will refuse the second connection.
 Testing also pretag with mix ipv4 and ipv6.

-TODO (daisy): this test is not stable most likely due to the traffic reproducers (sometimes duplicated connection is not attempted)
+TODO DAISY: this test is not 100% (sometimes duplicated connection is not attempted) --> happening very rarely but still we should debug more...
-              --> lately it has always been stable... (maybe resolved by timing constraints?)

 ### Provided files:
 ```